Cedar Bluff (421 Park 40 North Blvd., Knoxville, TN 37923 | 865.693.1570)

-The Lincoln Memorial University Carnegie-Vincent Library is dedicated to supporting the informational, research, and instructional needs of students and faculty who are enrolled in LMU’s online courses or in programs offered at LMU’s extended learning sites.
+The Lincoln Memorial University Carnegie-Vincent Library is dedicated to supporting the informational, research, and instructional needs of students and faculty who are enrolled in LMU’s online courses or in programs offered at LMU’s off-campus sites.
 The library currently provides the following services to the distance learning community:

 Students and faculty in the distance learning community can receive reference assistance through the following means:

-Upon request, the Extended Learning Sites Librarian or subject liaison librarians will travel to the extended learning sites to provide face-to-face classroom instruction.
+Upon request, a subject liaison librarians will travel to the off-campus sites to provide face-to-face classroom instruction.
 Contents of presentations (i. e.
 PPT slideshows and handouts) can be posted online via the online library subject guides or via Blackboard.

 Online access to guides created by librarian subject liaisons are available on the library website.

-Print books borrowed via ILL are sent directly to homes of students and faculty attending extended learning sites via USPS.
+Print books borrowed via ILL are sent directly to homes of students and faculty attending off-campus sites via USPS.
 Students/faculty are responsible for returning the items to the Carnegie-Vincent Library before the due date (hand delivery or mail).
 Articles borrowed via ILL are usually delivered electronically.

-Print books owned by the Carnegie-Vincent library can be sent directly to the homes of students and faculty attending extended learning sites upon request.
+Students and faculty at one LMU campus can receive books from another LMU campus by filling out a request for Book Delivery.
 Articles from print journals or chapters from print books can be scanned and delivered electronically.
 Students/faculty may return books to the library either on the main campus or at LMU’s Cedar Bluff site.
 Just submit the online form: Book Delivery

-In addition to the Carnegie-Vincent Library in Harrogate, the Library maintains a collection of nearly 2000 print items at the Cedar Bluff extended learning site.
-The Cedar Bluff library is open six days per week and is staffed by the Extended Learning Sites Librarian, a full-time staff member, and an adjunct librarian.
+In addition to the Carnegie-Vincent Library in Harrogate, the Library maintains a collection of nearly 2000 print items at the Cedar Bluff campus.
+The Cedar Bluff library is open six days per week and is staffed by the Extended Learning Sites Librarian, the Electronic Resources Librarian, and the Adjunct Librarian.
 Ten laptops and seating for 18 are available.

-A small collection of print books and DVDs are also available at Corbin extended learning site.
+A small collection of print books and DVDs are also available at Corbin campus.